Do Newborns Dream?

 Sleep Cycle in Newborns

 Newborns have a different sleep cycle compared to adults.
 Their sleep is divided into two main stages: quiet sleep (non-REM) and active sleep (REM).
 Unlike adults, newborns spend about 50% of their sleep time in REM sleep, which is believed to be crucial for brain development.
+This higher proportion of REM sleep might be due to the rapid brain growth and development occurring during infancy, as the brain is busy forming neural pathways and processing new information.

 REM Sleep in Newborns

 During REM sleep, newborns exhibit rapid eye movements, irregular breathing, and increased brain activity.
 This stage is often referred to as “active sleep” because of these physiological changes.
 The high percentage of REM sleep in newborns suggests that this stage plays a significant role in their growth and development.
+It’s a time when their brains are incredibly active, possibly indicating a form of dreaming or mental processing unique to their developmental stage.

 Brain Development and Dreaming